dnadales/sandbox/using-haskell-nix/README.md

 # Add a default nix file

-We will be pinning the hackage, stackage, and haskell.nix tarballs using the sources created by `niv`.
+We will be pinning the haskell.nix version using the sources created by `niv`.

 ## Using `sources.nix` in `default.nix`